|dfallman.com||prof. dept. of informatics, umeň university|

 in the spring of 2008, i was visiting professor with the hci group in the computer science department at stanford university.

-from 2004 to 2008, i was research director at umeå institute of design, directing and leading umea design research group. i'm still affiliated with uid, supervising talented phd students.
+from 2004 to 2008, i was the head of research at umeå institute of design, directing and leading umeň design research group. i'm still affiliated with uid, now mostly by supervising phd students.

-e-mail is generally the preferred means of communication since i am often in between places (i'm also not a slave to my mobile, so if you call or text me and i don't immediately answer, i'm not ignoring you :-). contact information is as follows:
+e-mail is generally the preferred means of communication since i am often in between places. contact information is as follows:

 please click here for a full list of publications.